All Episodes

 The League of United Latin American Citizens, LULAC, the National Council of La Raza.

-By the way, La Raza, the steering committee for Health Care for America now, the National Latina Institute for Reproductive Health.
+By the way, La Raza, the steering committee for Healthcare for America Now, the National Latina Institute for Reproductive Health.

 If illegal immigrants are not going to get Obamacare, how come all of these Hispanic groups are lobbying for it?

-Remember when he had that uh uh well you his appearance with McCain at Rick Warren's church out there, the saddleback church.
+And speaking of that, you know, I was remembering the other day, remember when he had that, well, his appearance with McCain at Rick Warren's church out there, the Saddleback Church?

-Uh remember he was asked of s what?
+Remember he was asked of, what?

 Saddle what?

-Uh McCain was really good.
+Yeah, McCain was really good.

-It was uh that that was back in the days when McCain sometimes supported his own party.
+That was back in the days when McCain sometimes supported his own party.

 But that's another subject.